shane0/stoicism/docs/index.md

 - I think it fails where it is egocentric and an ego is an illusion on top of an illusion so large sections of the topic are futile
 - [stoic challenge](challenge.md){ .md-button }

+## face your fears to light up your blind spots

 ![fears](images/fears.webp)

 [TAGS]